 You may have heard friends, relatives and neighbors talk about the Florida probate process.
 Chances are, not everything you’ve heard is accurate.
-Whether you are working with an attorney to create your estate plan or to handle the estate of someone who has passed away, knowing the facts will help smooth your way forward.
+Whether you are working with an attorney to create your estate plan or are responsible for handling the estate of someone who has passed away, knowing the facts will help smooth the way forward.
 In this post we clarify some of the most common misconceptions about probate and give you the facts.

 Before we begin, let’s define probate.
 In a nutshell, it is the court process in which (1) the decedent’s assets are passed from the decedent to his/her heirs; and (2) creditors of the estate are notified and paid from the decedent’s estate.